New ADR Bill Passed By Lok Sabha

 Arbitration Council of India

-Constitutional Background: The Constitution of India, Article 51, India is obliged to endeavor to:
+Constitutional Background: The Constitution of India, Article 51, India is obliged to endeavour to:

 Foster respect for international law and treaty obligations in the dealings of organized peoples with one country.